 Presenter: Mara Woloshin, M.A., APR, Fellow PRSA, Principal of Woloshin Communications, Inc.

-Veteran PR expert Mara Woloshin helped us kick off the new year with insights into team building – and how communication and synergy plays the key role.
+new year with insights into team building – and how communication and synergy plays the key role.
 We left with some great tools to build our own teams!

 Simply defined, synergy means that the whole is greater than the sum of its parts.
 True teamwork is built on trust.
 Both are critical to creating successful communication strategies and can be created on a regular basis – if we know and practice a few principles, such as valuing and respecting differences, building on strengths, compensating for weaknesses.